CryptoTools/bitcoin/contrib/easywinbuilder/README.md

 How to use
 -----------
 Make sure to only use directories without spaces.
+Do EXACTLY follow the script instructions or the build might fail with strange errors.

 To run simply double click __all_easywinbuilder.bat or one of the other control scripts (depending on your configuration).
 You can also manually start the batch files (in order) as needed.
-Building Bitcoin on Windows really is a pain.
-Hopefully this saves people some trouble.

 EasyWinBuilder can run on a mint windows system (e.g. a virtual machine) or a normal system.
 It might overwrite your MinGW or Qt installation, though.
 Please note the process takes about half an hour or more and will need about 3GB of hard drive space.